This is the radioactive, highly fluorescent uranium mineral "autunite." Autunite was discovered in 1852 near Autun, France.

 Because autunite is a naturally-occurring radioactive material, it is legal to own in the US.
 It is safe to own with some reasonable care:

 1) The piece is sealed and stabilized with a light coat of lacquer (this hydrated mineral becomes very brittle when it loses its water over time).
 The lacquer helps to keep it in one piece.

 2) The piece is PERMANENTLY mounted in the perky box, so don't try to remove it.

 3) I'm selling these with the perky box top glued-shut, because of the friable nature of the material.

 4) The radiation dose rate falls off to zero within about 6" from the piece.

 5) Keep it away from your kids (like you would any mineral with heavy or hazardous metals) and you're good.

 Most international destinations prohibit import of radioactive material, so they will be shipped to US destinations only, in full compliance with US Postal Service regulations.

-Pieces are approximately 10x10x10 mm.
+Piece is approximately 15x15x5 mm.
 Piece alone is ~1 gram, 12 grams with the perky box.
 Fluorescent photos taken with a 365 nm long wave Convoy S2 light.